johnnynunez/gstaichi/hp/add-new-doc/_sources/user_guide/user_guide/static.md.txt

 ti.static will evaluate expressions and function results at compilation time, rather than at kernel execution time.

 This will generally improve performance, because it allows the compiler to do improved optimizations, such as loop unrolling.
+It can also be used to create aliases.